Ventral Hernia In Children

 - Constipation or blood in your child's stool

 How is a ventral hernia in children diagnosed?

-Your child's caregiver will look and feel for a bulge in your child's abdomen.
+Your child's healthcare provider will look and feel for a bulge in your child's abdomen.
 He will ask about your child's medical history.
 He may also test your child's blood to find out if your child's hernia is infected.
 Your child may need any of the following tests:

 - CT scan: A special x-ray machine uses a computer to take pictures of your child's body.
-A CT scan may help your child's caregiver see if your child has a ventral hernia.
-His caregiver can also see the size of your child's hernia and what is causing it.
-Your child's caregiver may give your child dye before the pictures are taken to see the pictures better.
+A CT scan may help your child's healthcare provider see if your child has a ventral hernia.
+His healthcare provider can also see the size of your child's hernia and what is causing it.
+Your child's healthcare provider may give your child dye before the pictures are taken to see the pictures better.
 People who are allergic to iodine or shellfish (lobster, crab, or shrimp) may be allergic to some dyes.
-Tell the caregiver if your child is allergic to shellfish, or has other allergies or medical conditions.
+Tell the healthcare provider if your child is allergic to shellfish, or has other allergies or medical conditions.

 - MRI: An MRI uses a powerful magnet and radio waves to take pictures of the inside of your child's body.
 Caregivers may use the MRI to look at your child's brain, muscles, joints, bones, or blood vessels.
 Your child will need to lie still during his test.
 Never enter the MRI room with any metal objects.
 This can cause serious injury.

 - Ultrasound: An abdominal ultrasound is a test that is done to see inside your child's abdomen.
 Sound waves are used to show pictures of his hernia on a TV-like screen.